jakirsoftware/Foss-Browser/wiki/settings_privacy.md

 ### 2: Profile on app start

 FOSS Browser has three profiles: trusted, standard and protected.
 Here, you can decide which profile to load on every app start.
-For more information about profile settings, look here: Edit profiles.
+For more information about profile settings, look here ⇒ [Edit profiles](https://github.com/scoute-dich/browser/blob/master/wiki/settings_profile_edit.md).

 ----

 ### 3: Edit profiles

-Here you can edit the settings of the three profiles. ⇒ Edit profiles.
+Here you can edit the settings of the three profiles. ⇒ [Edit profiles](https://github.com/scoute-dich/browser/blob/master/wiki/settings_profile_edit.md).

 ----